six-two/mkdocs-placeholder-plugin/README.md

     - Only show apply values column, if at least one column contains input elements
 - Properly handle checkboxes and dropdown menus when performing static replacements
 - Hide JavaScript console output by default
+- TODO: Generate automatic placeholder table dynamically, since if checkboxes / dropdowns are used, it can not be predicted, which values are used on the page.

 ### Version 0.2.1